tillitis/tkey-boot-verifier/doc/design.md

      app:

      ```
-     digest = BLAKE2S(entire loaded app in RAM)
+     digest = BLAKE2s(entire loaded app in RAM)
      ```

   2. When chaining apps and app[n-1] left a 32 byte seed:

      ```
-     digest = BLAKE2S(app[n-1]'s CDI, seed)
+     digest = BLAKE2s(app[n-1]'s CDI, seed)
      ```

      In the specific case of the boot verifier we're talking about here, app[n-1] is the CDI of the boot verifier itself.

-     The seed can be whatever the caller wants to include in the measurement, typically a digest of its trust policy.
+     The seed can be whatever the caller wants to include in the measurement, typically a digest of its internal trust policy.

-     Note that the caller's CDI, which is outside of the caller's control since CDI is not writable in app mode on the TKey, is always included in the computation by the firmware.
+     Note that the caller's CDI, outside of the caller's control, is always included in the computation by the firmware.
+This means the entire program and its behaviour is, in a way, a trust policy.
+Change the verifier and you change the resulting ID.

      This creates a chain from parent to child, back to the integrity of the original app after power up.

      Also note that resulting new CDI is unknowable by the calling app, since it doesn't know the UDS.
 Key material isn't leaked